-4. Press the power button on the projector or the remote control to turn on the projector.
+3. Press the power button on the projector or the On button on the remote control to turn on the projector.

 The projector beeps and the power light flashes green as the projector warms up.
-After about five seconds, the power light stops flashing and turns green.
+After about 30 seconds, the power light stops flashing and turns green.

 Warning: Never look into the projector lens when the lamp is on.
-This can damage your eyes and is especially dangerous for children.
+This can damage your eyes and is especially dangerous for children and pets.